 A few minutes later, I am taken into the operating theatre and told to lie on the bed.
 A second round of numbing drops are administered.
 Dr Yen reminded me that they will start with my right eye, then covered my left eye with a shield.
 I could hear a second voice in the theatre, I thought it was Dr Chung – I was very lucky to have two supervising surgeons because I was a slightly more complicated case.
 A metal device was used to keep my eyelids open, then my eye was rinsed with saline.
 It was a little weird not being able to blink, but it doesn’t hurt at all, and my eyes aren’t dry.
 Dr Yen checked that I couldn’t feel anything in my eye, then told me that we were going to begin.

 I could see the machine move towards me, and it finally dawned on me that this was it!
 I have a final moment of nervous excitement before I hear ‘suction on’.
 I could see a blinking green light, then felt the machine lightly touch my eye.
-I could hear someone counting and realised that there’s a nurse gently touching my hand to reassure me – what a nice element of care.
+I could hear someone counting and realised that there was a nurse gently touching my hand to reassure me.
 I just focused on breathing – in and out, in and out, in and out.
-There’s a spiral shape winding round and round, I could see the laser cutting the lenticule, just like in the video.
+There was a spiral shape winding round from the outside in – this was me seeing the laser cutting the lenticule, just like in the video.
 The green light disappeared and I continued to focus on my breathing.
 ‘Ok, finished,’ I heard Dr Yen say.
-It hardly felt like any time at all!
-She removed the lenticule – during this part I could feel a light pressure on my eye but that’s it.
-It’s not even slightly uncomfortable.
-This second process doesn’t take long at all and my eye is rinsed and a foam sponge is used to sort of squeegee the eye.
+It hardly felt like any time at all.
+She removed the lenticule – during this part I can feel a light pressure on my eye but that’s it.
+It’s not even slightly uncomfortable but it does take quite a few seconds.
+My eye is rinsed and a foam sponge is used to sort of squeegee the eye.
 Onto the second eye – more numbing drops, and I definitely thought I could feel what’s going on in my left eye a bit more, but it’s not painful or uncomfortable.
 The left eye went well, said Dr Yen, reassuring me that the scratch on my cornea wasn’t an issue.

 I’m guided out of the theatre and taken back to the waiting room.
 The whole process has only taken about ten minutes, Nick tells me.
 I wanted to close my eyes to rest them, but I could already see much better than I did without glasses.
-I could tell the time from the clock on the wall, I could read the posters… it’s amazing!
-My eyes were watering a lot, and felt a little gritty – like when you get sand in them at the beach, but it’s not painful, just mildly uncomfortable.
-The whole process has taken less than an hour.
-I thanked Dr Yen profusely and then suddenly hugged her (I don’t remember this).
+I could tell the time from the clock on the wall, I could read the posters… it was amazing!
+My eyes were watering a lot and felt a little gritty – like when you get sand in them at the beach.
+It was not painful, just mildly uncomfortable.
+I thanked Dr Yen profusely and then apparently hugged her (I don’t remember this).
 (Ok, so on reflection, I must have been super zen for this first surgery.
 I remember a lot more about my LASIK – if you want to hear how that went, read about it here.)

 After the surgery

 At my follow up the next morning, I could read the 20/20 line.
 Details and writing on the road signs in the far distance were a bit fuzzy, and I had a slight difficulty focusing but I’ve been cleared to drive.
 I have to stress that my vision wasn’t perfect – I was more than happy with it, but it wasn’t crystal clear, or high definition, as some other places would have you believe.
 I say this because I want to manage your expectations; everyone has different recovery times.
 I opted for SMILE which has longer recovery time, my friends who did LASIK have said theirs was 100% by the next day.
 Anyway, I’m pretty chuffed at my new eyesight and I insist on driving myself home.

 At the one week mark, my vision has regressed back to -0.75 but I can still read the 20/20 line unaided.
 It’s not great and I found it difficult to see in low light situations – in daylight, it was perfectly fine.
 It’s quite frustrating but I knew that I was in good hands with Dr Yen and Optimax.
 It’s really important that if you’re considering laser eye surgery, you realise that everyone heals differently and at a time like this (which can be frustrating) you’ll be glad that you paid more to be in the hands of an experienced doctor at a reputable clinic.
 Optimax reassured me that if my vision worsens to -1.00 that I would be covered under their Vision for Life guarantee and be eligible for follow up surgery – but they advised me to just wait it out while my eyes stabilised.
 It was definitely a little frustrating, but true enough, the blurriness started fading away.

 It can be disorienting, some days things would be clear and some days they would be the slightest bit blurry, but I only really noticed these things when I was really trying to be nitpicky.
 Most of the time, it’s just amazing to be without glasses or contacts!
 My dry eye over all this time was very minimal, and although I was using refresh drops to help healing, I had to remind myself to put them in.
 At my monthly check up, my visual acuity is 6/6 in both eyes, with prescription of -0.25 in both eyes with -0.25 astigmatism in my left.

-Optimax includes 12 months of follow up in the surgery cost, which is more than any of the other clinics include.
+Optimax includes 12 months of follow up in the surgery cost.
 I’m due for my 6 month check up in a few weeks.

 I wouldn’t hesitate to recommend Optimax.
-I don’t think I got special treatment, I’ve watched them with their other customers and they were always very friendly, professional, thorough and they respond to messages even via Facebook.
+I don’t think I got special treatment, I’ve watched them with their other customers and they were always very friendly, professional, thorough and they respond to messages.

 I can honestly say that getting my eyes done at Optimax was the best thing to happen to me this year.
 I wouldn’t have entrusted the safety of my eyes to a clinic that I don’t feel 100% confident about.
 It’s one of those areas where I’d be happy to pay more to be in the hands of an experienced surgeon who belongs to a reputable clinic.
-Like with all things on this blog, I wouldn’t recommend anything that I wouldn’t be happy to pay for myself.
+Like with all things on this blog, I have a strict rule about not recommending anything that I wouldn’t be happy to pay for myself.

-To say it’s life changing is an understatement – it’s like having perfect eyesight but being able to appreciate it more because you know what it was like before.
+To say that it’s life changing is an understatement – it’s like having perfect eyesight but being able to appreciate it more because you know what it was like before.
 No more dry eyes, no more worrying you’ve forgotten to pack solution/contacts case/glasses/spare contacts or what if my contact pops out/what if I forget a lens case etc.

-I am happy to answer any questions you might have, so please drop a comment below.
-I can’t answer your questions on eligibility for surgery or prices – please call Optimax directly, you can also send them a message via their Facebook page.
+I am happy to answer any questions you might have about my experience, so please drop a comment below.
+What I can’t do is answer your questions on eligibility for surgery or prices – please call Optimax directly, you can also send them a message via their Facebook page.